dhaneshsivasamy07/hackthebox/README.md

       Soon many updates are yet to come
       Written by a coding n00b
-      Change the number of threads according to your liking
+      Change the number of threads according to your liking Not a regular subdomain bruteforcer created just for hackthebox, yet to be improved

 # Thanks for visiting